 Jack Snipe has proved to be regular, possibly even annual at St. Paul Island in the fall.
 Photo Aaron Lang.

-We are excited to announce our fall return to the Pribilof Islands!
 For years the Pribilofs have been known for high Asian vagrant potential during spring migration, but more recently the island’s autumn potential for producing rarities has been explored and the results are exciting.
 In 2015 we offered our first trip to the island in fall and the results were nearly staggering!
 You can read about that trip here.
+We returned in 2016 for another great trip.
+That adventure is written up here.
 Many of the resident species will still be around the island in September, including Red-legged Kittiwake and Red-faced Cormorant, however, on this tour we’ll focus much of our energy on searching for wayward migrants.
 The island is rich with habitat and we’ll spend most of our time beating the bushes (or walking the wild celery as the case may be) attempting to tease out a rarity or two.
 In addition, sea watching in the fall can be quite productive and we’ll likely spend many hours with our scopes trained on the horizon hoping for Mottled Petrel and other rarities.